mdmuzammil007/avalanche-4/README.md

 Allows the owner to modify the inventory quantity of a specific T-Shirt type.

-## Installation and Deployment

-To deploy this contract, follow these steps:
-1. Clone the repository.
-2. Install dependencies using `npm install`.
-3. Compile the contracts using `npx hardhat compile`.
-4. Deploy the contract to an Ethereum network using `npx hardhat run scripts/deploy.js --network <network>`.

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.